The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-Owing to the spin-density character of the $\varepsilon$-formalism connecting objects, no metric meaning can be assigned to $\Pi_{a}$.
+with $\Pi _{a}$ and $\varphi _{a}$ being world vectors.
+It is well known [10] that no metric meaning can be assigned to $\func{Re}\Gamma _{aB}{}^{B}$ anyway.
 When considered together with Eq.
-(2.43), this fact constitutes one of the structural differences between the formalisms.
-The quantities $\Phi_{a}$ and $\varphi _{a}$ enter into the schemes as affine electromagnetic potentials that fulfill the Weyl gauge principle, in addition to satisfying wave equations which have the same form.
-In the presence of electromagnetic curvatures, the imaginary part of Eq.
-(2.42) may be utilized in the limiting case for making up $\Gamma_{aB}{}^{B}$ symbolically.
-When the limiting procedure is implemented in the absence of fields, $\Phi_{a}$ turns out to vanish in some gauge frame.
-We will describe the limiting process at greater length later upon deriving the eigenvalue equations and specifying the gauge behaviours of typical spin-affine structures.
+(3.43), this fact constitutes one of the structural differences between the formalisms.
+The quantities $\Phi _{a}$ and $\varphi _{a}$ enter the schemes [5, 21] as affine electromagnetic potentials that fulfill the gauge principle, in addition to satisfying wave equations having the same form.
+It was shown in Ref.
+[11] that, in the presence of electromagnetic fields, the imaginary part of (3.42) may be utilized in the limiting case for making up $\Gamma _{aB}{}^{B}$ symbolically.
+When the limiting procedure is implemented in the absence of fields, $\Phi _{a}$ turns out to vanish in some gauge frame.
+We will describe the limiting process at greater length later upon specifying the gauge behaviours of typical spin-affine structures.

-The right-hand side of the tensor relation (2.21) is also proportional to $\tau\varepsilon_{AB}$, with $\tau$ amounting to a complex spin-scalar density of weight $+1$ given as $\gamma\eta$.
-Thus, we can write the expansion
+The right-hand side of the tensor relation (3.21) is also proportional to $ \tau \varepsilon _{AB}$, with $\tau $ amounting to a complex spin-scalar density of weight $+1$ given as $\gamma \eta $.
+Thus, we can write down the expansion